srfi-explorations/r7rs-srfi/README.md

 Every SRFI needs corresponding test file in [test repository](https://github.com/srfi-explorations/srfi-test).
 The test file needs to be named N.scm.

 Add the SRFI data into srfis.scm.
+Keep the order by dependencies and mention them in the file.

 ## Adding new implementation